Statistics Served with Love: A Family Passion for Nourishing the Community

 When I first applied to the program as an undergraduate student, I wrote about perspective, about the close relationship between faculty and students that I had perceived.
 I described how the research being done in the department aligned with my own research interests and career aspirations.
 At an open house, I experienced this in person and knew then that this department was the perfect place for me to pursue graduate work.

 In a relatively short time, I have grown so much both personally and professionally.
 I have worked alongside scientists and clinicians who are experts in producing and analyzing data that improves the public’s health.
-I am truly grateful to be at Michigan and have come to understand that my duty as a statistician is to translate these data into clinical improvements.
+I am truly grateful to be at Michigan and have come to understand that my duty as a statistician is to translate data into clinical improvements.

 I am proud to be a part of a project that can improve quality of life for more than 500,000 dialysis patients and their families.